Search

 Besides how and what to provide for your children, other priorities to discuss include your views and priorities about debt, home ownership, paying for public or private schools and college, and giving of your time and money.

-Set a good example for your kids.
+3. Set a good example for the kids

 While having a unified philosophy around money helps your household run more smoothly, it also sets a good example for your kids.
 But what if the other parent’s household has a different outlook?
 That can create a challenge for your kids.